symfony-cmf/symfony-cmf-docs/bundles/simple_cms/multilang.rst

     ``http://foo.com/en/hello-world`` for english content will look like ``http://foo.com/de/hello-world`` for german content.

-    At times it might be most feasible to use integers as the node names and simple append the title of the node in the given locale as an anchor.
-So for example ``http://foo.com/de/1#my title`` and
-    ``http://foo.com/de/1#mein title``.
-If you need language specific URLs, you want to use the CMF RoutingBundle and ContentBundle directly to have a separate route document per language.
+    If you need language specific URLs, you can either add Route documents for the other locales and configure the dynamic router to look for routes under both prefixes.
+You can also completely separate routing and content by using the separate documents from the RoutingBundle and ContentBundle.